mjdamgaard/UP-Web-Project/README.md

 Furthermore, we will implement what we might refer to as "self-updating" links.
 These are links that instead of leading to a constant component, does a similar thing as we do for the home page, namely to query for the top-rated component for a given category, and then link to that.

-This first of all means that the author of a page or an app does not need to keep continuously update the links contained in the page/app.
+This first of all means that the author of a page or an app does not need to keep updating the links contained in the page/app continuously.
 By using one of the "self-updating" links, the link will just always automatically lead to the best version of the given component that is available in the network, as rated by the users.

 And we can even do the same thing for nested components, namely by implementing a component that automatically queries for the top-rated component for a given category and then renders that.